Do K cups expire? This is a valid question to ask among people using a Keurig coffee maker with K cups.

 The reason is that the coffee will oxidize immediately during and after the roasting process.
 It’s worth noting that roasted coffee experiences oxidation several times faster than its non-roasted counterpart.

 K-cups will not have an expiration date if the seal is not open.
-As mentioned above, the oxidation will spoil the coffee faster, and the purpose of the seal is to prevent this reaction.
+As mentioned above, oxidation will spoil the coffee faster, and the purpose of the seal is to prevent this reaction.

 However, the seal cannot last forever, and your coffee will no longer be sealed after a while.
 That is also why spoiled K-cups often have an open seal, and people consider it expired.